 The chips and cards of the players must be visible to the other players and personnel at all times and a fast game must be guaranteed.

-8.)
-Indivisible chips – All bets must be divisible by the respective ante or small blind and can be made using any valid Casinos Austria AG value chips.
+- Indivisible chips – All bets must be divisible by the ante or small blind and can be made using any valid Casinos Austria value chips.
+Exception: in Limit 2/5 all bets must be divisible by the big blind.
 The player receives any resulting odd chips back.
 If a pot needs to be split between two or more players due to parity of hands, in Texas Hold'em and Omaha the odd chip goes to the player sitting closest to the button according to the betting order.

 In Seven Card Stud, the odd chips go to the player with the highest card (including by suit) in his hand.
 A pot is only split up to the amount of the small blind or ante.